Moderate with Moderation: 10 Steps to Running a Successful Panel Discussion

 About the Author

-Angela DeFinis is an expert in professional public speaking.
-As a presentation skills trainer, speech coach and founder/CEO of DeFinis Communications, she has spent over twenty-five years helping business professionals find solutions to their communication challenges and develop a broader repertoire of potent speaking skills.
+Angela DeFinis is an expert in presentation skills training and professional public speaking.
+As a presentation skills trainer, executive speech coach and founder/CEO of DeFinis Communications, she has spent over twenty-five years helping business professionals find solutions to their communication challenges and develop a broader repertoire of potent speaking skills.
 Her message and approach create positive, personal, and lasting change.